Deformations of unitary Howe dual pairs: Preliminaries

 In terms of the $\ast$-operation of Section~\ref{s:unitary}, we have $E_{\pm}^* = -E_{\mp}$ and $H^*=H$. \end{Propo} \begin{proof} The realisation of $\mathfrak{su}(1,1)\cong \mathfrak{sl}(2,\bR)$ is well-known (see \cite{He}) and follows from Lemma~\ref{Lemma1.1}, since by means of~\eqref{RC}, we obtain the expression for $H$ as follows

 The identities $E_{\pm}^* = -E_{\mp}$ and $H^*=H$ are straight-forward, using $\xi_j^* = x_j,x_j^* = \xi_j$, for all $1\leq j \leq N$ and $s^*=s$ for all reflections of $G$. \end{proof}

-Whenever the parameter $c$ is real-valued and close enough to $c=0$ (as recalled in Section \ref{s:unitary}), the standard module $M_c(\tau)$ decomposes as a direct sum of irreducible representations of $\mathfrak{su}(1,1)$.
+Whenever the parameter map $c$ is real-valued and close enough to $c=0$ (as recalled in Section \ref{s:unitary}), because of the unitarity, the standard module $M_c(\tau)$ decomposes as a direct sum of irreducible representations of $\mathfrak{su}(1,1)$.
 Let $N_c(\tau)$ denote the scalar by which the central element

 of $\mathbb{C}[G]$ acts on $V(\tau)$.
 Note that $H$ acts on the degree-$k$ part $M_c(\tau)_k$ by the scalar $(k+\tfrac{N}{2}-N_c(\tau))$ times the identity.
 We let $\mathcal{H}_c(\tau)_{k}\subseteq M_c(\tau)_k$ be the intersection of $M_c(\tau)_k$ with the kernel of $E_-$.
 Let $\mathcal{U}\subset H_c(G,E)$ denote the centralizer algebra of the $\mathfrak{su}(1,1)$-subalgebra introduced above.
 It is known (see \cite{CDM}) that this algebra is the associative subalgebra of $H_c(G,E)$, generated by $G$ and the elements